cashapp/licensee/README.md

 ## Configuration

-The following functions are available on the `licensee` DSL and/or `app.cash.licensee.LicenseeException` type.
+The following functions are available on the `licensee` DSL and/or `app.cash.licensee.LicenseeExtension` type.

 ### `allow`